jamesbaroi/periodic-table/README.md

 # Periodic-Table
-A web-app that displays a responsive and interactive periodic table of the chemical elements.
+A front-end web-app that displays a responsive and interactive periodic table of the chemical elements.

 ## Description
 Tired of scrolling left and right on a periodic table on your